Twist (2021 film): Plot

-Losberne finds out about the thieves and this causes Twist to fall out the van.
-Sikes picks Batesey up and apparently kills him.
-Twist gets back to base and asks "What happened to Tom Chitling?" and Sikes reveals that she killed Tom.
-Fagin makes a plan to break into the auction building.
-Disguised, the group sneak in and Fagin plants a gun in Losberne's chair.
-This causes a big evacuation.
-Twist steals the painting and escapes with Dodge.
-Batesey, who is still alive, reveals that Sikes tried to kill him and meets them at the base where Twist reveals he made a duplicate of the painting and has hidden the real one.
-He and Red escape and Sikes shoots Fagin.
-She then chases them to a rooftop and is shot by Fagin and falls off the building.
+Losberne discovers the plot, causing Twist to fall out the van.
+Sikes picks up Batesey and apparently kills him.
+Back at base Twist asks what happened to Chitling and Sikes reveals she killed him.
+Disguised, the group sneaks into the auction house and Fagin triggers an evacuation by planting a gun on Losberne's chair.
+Twist takes the painting and escapes with Dodge.
+Batesey, still alive, meets them at base where Twist reveals he made a duplicate of the painting and hid the original.
+He and Red escape and Sikes shoots Fagin, then chases them to a rooftop where she is shot by Fagin and falls off the building.

-A week later, Twist meets Bedwin and Brownlow at a café and leaves them the envelope and a key.
-He then calls Brownlow hinting that the painting was right next to them the whole time.
-The envelope reveals the true owners of the painting and the key leads them to a locker owned by Losberne (who is arrested) which houses many stolen artwork.
+A week later, Twist gives Bedwin and Brownlow the envelope and a key.
+He hints to Brownlow that the painting was right next to them the whole time.
+The envelope reveals the true owners of the painting and the key leads them to a locker owned by Losberne, which houses many stolen artworks.
+Losberne is arrested.
 Fagin is revealed to be Issac Solomon and leaves the gang.
-It's also revealed that when Twist was in the van, he snuck a painting by his mother and it goes on display at the National Gallery.
+It is revealed that Twist snuck a painting by his mother into the van, and it goes on display at the National Gallery.

-The film ends with Twist telling the gang to stop stealing and start selling paintings while he and Red start a relationship.
+Twist tells the gang to stop stealing and start selling paintings, while he and Red start a relationship.